 Stress is unavoidable.
-Everyone experiences it, and a little bit of stress isn’t always a bad thing.
+Everyone experiences it, and a little bit of stress isn’t a bad thing.
 But, to say we’re living in a stressful time would be an understatement.
 Unfortunately, too much stress can lead to both physical and mental health concerns.

 If you’ve been practicing yoga for any length of time, you already understand its relaxing benefits.
 But, if you’re feeling burnt out from digital stress, knowing how yoga can help you deal with it can shift your focus and improve your well-being.